mehdi-lamrani/python-trading/README.md

   for index, row in df.iterrows():
     print(row['c1'], row['c2'])
   ```
- - Use the provided code for a minimalistic console stub/example for managing user input & text-based interface
+ - Use the provided code for a minimalistic console stub/example for managing user input & text-based interface <br>
    (**ask trainer for a demo and code**)